abu14/digit-recognition-with-neural-networks/README.md

 </p>

-This repository contains a Python implementation of a Convolutional Neural Network (CNN) for recognizing handwritten digits from the MNIST dataset.
-For an every closer look on the steps taken please refer to the notebook.
+This is recognizing handwritten digits from the MNIST dataset using CNN.
+For an evern closer look on the steps taken please refer to the notebook.

 ## Project Structure